School of Architecture

 Architecture and Engineering.
 Students interested in pursuing studies in both architecture and civil engineering may participate in the joint Program in Architecture and Engineering offered through the Department of Civil and Environmental Engineering in the School of Engineering and Applied Science.
 The program leads to the B.S.E. degree.
 For further information, consult the appropriate program entry in the engineering section.

-Other Facilities.
-Most of the school's facilities are in the Architecture Building, which is adjacent to McCosh Walk near the center of campus.
-The building is home to undergraduate and graduate design studios, seminar rooms, the Betts Auditorium, an exhibition gallery, faculty and administrative offices, the School of Architecture Library, the Visual Resources Collection, the Computer-Aided Design and Imaging Facility, and facilities for work related to building and construction technologies.
+Facilities.
+The Architecture Building is home to undergraduate and graduate design studios, the Betts Auditorium, an exhibition gallery, the School of Architecture Library, the Archives and Audio-Visual Resources Collection, the Computer-Aided Design and Imaging Facility, and facilities for work related to building and construction technologies.

 National Architectural Accrediting Board Statement.
-In the United States most state registration boards require a degree from an accredited professional degree program as a prerequisite for licensure.
-The National Architectural Accrediting Board (NAAB), which is the sole agency authorized to accredit U.S. professional degree programs in architecture, recognizes two types of degrees: the bachelor of architecture and the master of architecture.
-A program may be granted a six-year, three-year, or two-year term of accreditation, depending on its degree of conformance with established educational standards.
+In the United States, most state registration boards require a degree from an accredited professional degree program as a prerequisite for licensure.
+The National Architectural Accrediting Board (NAAB), which is the sole agency authorized to accredit U.S. professional degree programs in architecture offered by institutions with U.S. regional accreditation, recognizes three types of degrees: the Bachelor of Architecture, the Master of Architecture, and the Doctor of Architecture.
+A program may be granted an eight-year, three-year, or two-year term of accreditation, depending on the extent of its conformance with established educational standards.

 ARC 201 Introductory Drawing (see VIS 201)